v8/v8.dev/src/docs/slack-tracking.md

   </figcaption>
 </figure>

-These transitions based on property names are how the "blind mole" of JavaScript builds it's hidden classes behind you.
-This root map is also stored in the function 'Peak', so when it's used as a constructor, that map can be used to set up the `this` object.
+These transitions based on property names are how the "[blind mole](https://www.google.com/search?q=blind+mole&tbm=isch)" of JavaScript builds it's hidden classes behind you.
+This initial map is also stored in the function `Peak`, so when it's used as a constructor, that map can be used to set up the `this` object.

 ```javascript
 m1 = new Peak("Matterhorn", 4478);